User Login & RESTful API¶

 We can also find that a decorator named @auth.session_config.plugin

-is plug-in to the UserAPI class.
-This is the where the Session configuration is applied to the API.
+is plugin to the UserAPI class.
+This is where the Session configuration is applied to the API.
 This plugin can save the Session data after each request and patch the response with corresponding Set-Cookie

 header